 An array of traditional Thai dishes is laid out before midday.
 Image: Kami Thomson/DC Thomson

-Quite where you source such leaves in the Granite City is anyone’s guess, but Siripetch explains there are in fact several Thai supermarkets where all manner of things can be brought.
+Quite where you source such leaves in the Granite City is anyone’s guess.
+However, Siripetch says there several Thai supermarkets where all manner of things can be bought.

 Phra Phaitoon and Phra Uthit come through to collect food, each carrying an Alms bowl before helping themselves.